-Brittany Murray said she wheeled her daughter out to the car last Thursday, placed her in the car and then drove away, accidentally leaving her walker behind in the front yard of their Rodney Drive home.
+Brittany Murray said she wheeled her daughter Kristen Edwards-Alexander out to the car last Thursday, placed her in the car and then drove away, accidentally leaving the walker behind in the front yard of their Rodney Drive home.

 Police said when Murray realized her mistake, about 20 minutes later, she contacted her husband who was still at home.
 Investigators said when the husband looked out the window the walker was gone.